 Packs more of a punch than you might think, depending on the pressure in your hose.
 Great, lightweight outdoor water toy.
 Great for kids of all ages since you can adjust the pressure of your hose to control height of spray.
 Even dogs love it!

 Some folks report excessive water leakage out of the bottom of the hydrant.
 Can tip over and not shoot water straight.

 Green base and 12 pink “petals” with openings that squirt water, this is durable and safe with no sharp edges.
 Attaches to a standard hose.
 Shoots water higher than you might think for the cutesy look, but not in a painful way.
 Ideal for smaller tots.

 Strength of spray can depend a lot on the water pressure in your hose.
 Doesn’t move or oscillate.
 Some users report leakage from the seal not being tight where it connects to the hose.

-Shoots water up to 15' in the air.
+Shoots water up to 15 feet in the air.
 Colorful design features hydro-powered sprinkler with 6 tubes that shoot water.
 Connects to standard garden hose.
-Measures 4" x 8.75" x 7.5".
+Measures 4 by 8.75 by 7.5 inches.
 Intended for children ages 4 and up.

 Requires higher water pressure to make the center piece spin, so do not choose this if you know you have low water pressure.